nodje/spring-boot-external-property-override-issue/README.md

 Sending logs to 'app.default'
 ```

-but it doesn't take into account the 'non profiled' default config and instead display the property value coming from the `common` jar:
+but it doesn't take into account the 'non profiled' default config and instead displays the property value coming from the `common` jar:

 ```
 Registering configuration